Yogi Berra might never have starred for the New York Yankees had he not talked his way onto the Navy team based at the Groton submarine base in 1945.

 The Legend of Yogi Berra

 On June 25, 1945, the Yogi Berra legend was born.
 The New York Giants, returning from a series with the Boston Braves, played against the Groton team.
 Berra went 3-for-4.
 One of his hits came off a wild pitch.
-Giants manager Mel Ott was so impressed with the odd little catcher he decided he had to have him.
+Giants manager Mel Ott decided he had to have the odd little catcher.
 He offered the Yankees $50,000 for Berra.
 Yankees general manager Larry MacPhail refused without knowing who Yogi Berra was – but decided to find out.

 MacPhail promoted him to the Newark Bears, just one rung down from the New York Yankees, for the 1946 season.

 On Sept.
 22, 1946, Yogi Berra was called up to the Yankees.
-As a Yankee he would appear in 14 World Series and on 18 All Star teams, and he would be named the American League’s Most Valuable Player three times.
+As a Yankee he would appear in 14 World Series and on 18 All Star teams, and he would win the American League’s Most Valuable Player honor three times.
 In 1972, he was elected to baseball’s Hall of Fame.

 On a night the Yankees chose to honor him, he expressed his appreciation: “I’m a lucky guy and I’m happy to be with the Yankees.
 And I want to thank everyone for making this night necessary.”